Crushing the Myth of Late-Stage Capitalism

 Moral arguments against capitalism are based on fairness.
 For example, someone might believe that housing is a human right or that no one should starve while billionaires exist.
 These are moral positions worthy of discussion, but it needs to be determined how we might implement the changes suggested by these slogans without causing even worse problems.

-It is hard to claim that we should redistribute property, for example, since that may lead to significant violence, and worse outcomes should the beneficiaries of the redistribution fail to contribute to society adequately, or should the property be redistributed unfairly.
+It is hard to claim that we should redistribute property, for example, since that may lead to significant violence, and worse outcomes should the beneficiaries of the redistribution fail to contribute to society adequately (which would be unsustainable), or should the property be redistributed unfairly.
 Large-scale communal property and wealth redistribution systems have been tried without long-term success.
 Most communist and socialist countries eventually spiral into dictatorships or oligarchies with extreme inequality.

 A solution that causes more damage than the problem it’s trying to solve is not a solution.
 The best way to address the problems of capitalism is to increase our moral and political knowledge.
 Increased knowledge will reduce suffering and decrease the chance of violence.
 But without better theories, it would be unwise to take significant action.